 Conscientious Objection: My Grandfather's Letter to the Tribunal

 Armistice Day, Remembrance Day, also happens to be the same day as my Grandfather’s birthday.
 He was born on 11th November 1909.
-His father was a primitive Methodist minister (meaning he preached outdoors as well as indoors and travelled across the UK delivering sermons).
+His father, and Grandfather were primitive Methodist ministers (meaning they preached outdoors as well as indoors, and travelled across the UK delivering sermons).
 Whilst my Grandfather didn't continue that legacy, his life revolved around his faith.
 As a young adult, he was involved in peace work, and together with my Grandmother (who had been raised as a Catholic), converted to Quakerism, (a Christian mystic sect).

-When the Second world war began and men were conscripted to fight, Grandad registered as a conscientious objector and had to go to court in front of a tribunal to convince them that his objections to war were sincerely held.
-Unlike many others, his case was accepted as as absolute exemption, which was awarded to less than 5% of those who applied.
-The headteacher at the school he worked at had given him a positive reference to say that his convictions were genuine, and so he was able to continue his work as a French teacher at a school in Bath.
+When the Second world war began and men were conscripted to fight, Grandad registered as a conscientious objector, which meant going to court in front of a tribunal to convince them that his objections to war were sincerely held.
+Unlike many others, his case was accepted as as absolute exemption, awarded to less than 5% of those who applied.
+The headteacher at the school he worked at gave him a positive reference to say his convictions were genuine, so he was able to continue his work as a French teacher at a school in Bath.

 I have been reflecting on this in recent times with everything going on in the Middle East.
 We all have different views on war and how to resolve and respond to conflict, and I respect the beliefs of different people.
-I believe we all have different roles to play in this tapestry of life, and that it is most important to follow your own heart and soul’s purpose, rather than adhere to the pressures of society.
+I believe we all have different roles to play in this tapestry of life, and that the most important thing is to follow your own heart and soul’s purpose, rather than succumb to the pressures of society and other people's opinions.

-I do think it takes a lot of courage to go against the grain, especially when the consequences can be quite severe.
+I do think it takes a lot of courage to go against the grain, especially when the consequences are severe.
 Israel has its own movement of conscientious objectors, young people who refuse military service, and for some of them, refusing conscription entails serving time in prison.
 Read more.

-The words he wrote have continually echoed in my head over the years, and become more and more powerful with time.
+The words he wrote have continually echoed in my head over the years, and have become more powerful with time.

 Here is the copy of his letter and his statement: